AnalyticsGate/AGR-OnPrem-Setups/docs/releasenotes/2025/AGROnPrem-662-beta.md

 ### AnalyticsGate OnPrem Reporting

 *New Features*
-- New html color converter
+- New Sense-EV Formula Engine

 *Fixed Bugs*
 - Fixed errors when using Total rows
 - Fix with new XML String Formatter
+- Fix Selection Bug
+- Fix Selection Bug with alternative states